Crypto137/MHDataParser/README.md

 MHDataParser is a parser for various data files used by Marvel Heroes.
 It loads data files used by the client and can output some or all of them as human-readable TSV/JSON files (depending on the format).

-This tool has been tested mainly with version `1.52.0.1700`.
+This tool has been tested mainly with version `1.52.0.1700`, but it should be able to handle other 2016-2017 versions as well.

 ## Usage